-hardwood floor buildup
+Hardwood floor buildup

 Cleaning

-The answer to 'hardwood floor buildup' is that it is a common issue caused by a buildup of dirt, dust, and debris on the surface of hardwood floors.
-This can happen over time as the floors are used and not properly maintained.
+The answer to 'hardwood floor buildup' is that it is a common problem caused by a buildup of dirt, dust, and other debris over time.
 Symptoms include a dull, discolored appearance and a rough or sticky texture to the floor.
+The main solutions are regular cleaning and, if necessary, professional refinishing.

 Step-by-Step Guide